aleksey-hoffman/sigma-file-manager/README.md

 - **NOTES:** Advanced note editor in this app allows you to create featureful notes and store them in one convenient, quickly accessible place.

-- **DASHBOARD:** Dashboard page provides a quick access to pinned / protected / tagged items, and the timeline.
+- **DASHBOARD:** Dashboard page provides quick access to pinned / protected / tagged items, and the timeline.

 - **FILE PROTECTION:** This feature allows you to protect any file / directory / note from being modified / renamed / moved / deleted.

 - **INFO PANEL:** displays useful information about currently selected file / directory and the file preview for media files: audio, video, images (including animated gifs, apng, webp, and many other formats).

-- **ARCHIVER:** tuilt-in archiver allows you to compress files into archives and extract existing archives.
+- **ARCHIVER:** built-in archiver allows you to compress files into archives and extract existing archives.
 It supports all most popular formats.
 See the list of formats on the <a href="https://github.com/aleksey-hoffman/sigma-file-manager/wiki/Features">"features" wiki page</a>

 - **AUTO UPDATES:** the app updates itself automatically.
 It will let you decide if and when you want to download and install an update.

-- **COMMUNITY PARTICIPATION:** unlike closed-sourced apps, you participate in the development of this app (request features, vote each features should be prioritized, participate in discussions, modify code of the app yourself).
+- **COMMUNITY PARTICIPATION:** unlike closed-sourced apps, you participate in the development of this app (request features, vote which features should be prioritized, participate in discussions, modify code of the app yourself).

 - **QUICK VIEW:** allows you to quickly open selected files in a preview window, rather than an external program by pressing `Space` button.
 It supports images, videos, audio, PDF, most plain text formats.

 - **INFUSIVE DESIGN:** this app implements my custom, modern, beautiful, minimalistic, customizable, design system called "Infusive design".

-- **WINDOW TRANSPARENCY EFFECTS:** feature allows you to customize the app design and create literaly infinite amount of custom, beautiful, modern UI designs by allowing you to beautifully infuse any image / video into every element of the app UI.
+- **WINDOW TRANSPARENCY EFFECTS:** feature allows you to customize the app design and create literally infinite amount of custom, beautiful, modern UI designs by allowing you to beautifully infuse any image / video into every element of the app UI.

+- **LOCALIZATION:** the app interface can be displayed in any language.
+The languages can be edited, and new languages can be added by the community.

 #### MANY MORE FEATURES ARE COMING